 When the oxygen-rich blood reaches your working muscles, the number and density of capillaries increase over time, enabling you to draw larger amounts of oxygen out of the blood.
 A well-trained runner has between 5 and 7 capillaries per.
 Muscle fiber, while the normal average is between 3 and 4.

 The body uses carbohydrates fat and to a lesser extent protein as fuel for energy production.
 But its preferred and most effective “high octane” source is carbohydrates, which it stores in the muscles and liver as glycogen.
 However, it can only store a limited amount, which corresponds to approx. 2 hours of training depending on training conditions.

 But regular training increases the body’s ability to store glycogen.
 At the same time, the training increases the body’s ability to use fat as energy source by up to 30% and hereby saves on the valuable glycogen.

 Improved muscle strength and endurance

-Strong endurance muscles are able to contract for longer periods without getting tired, they are less prone to injury and they recover faster after physical activity.
+Strong endurance muscles can contract for longer periods without getting tired, they are less prone to injury and they recover faster after physical activity.
 After a few months of marathon training, everyday activities will feel much easier.
 Regular running training also increases the number of mitochondria in the muscle cells, which is the power stations where glycogen is converted into energy.

 Stronger tendons, ligaments and bones

-Stronger connective tissue and bones are better able to withstand the strain of repeated shocks from the running and minimizes the risk of fatigue fractures and joint injuries.
-Contrary to many people’s beliefs, running training provide healthier joints and reduce the risk of osteoarthritis.
+Stronger connective tissue and bones are better able to withstand the strain of repeated shocks from the running and minimize the risk of fatigue fractures and joint injuries.
+Contrary to many people’s beliefs, running training provides healthier joints and reduce the risk of osteoarthritis.